SALVATION & SANCTIFICATION Pastor A. W. Weckeman LATEST REVISION 4/19/2022

 Again, having information about Christ’s life revealed to us is not enough.
 Genuine Christianity is having the life of Christ FORMED IN US, “…conformed to the image of his Son, that he might be the firstborn among many brethren.”
 (Rom.8:29).
 Also consider, (Eph.4:13, 15) and Gal.1:16 & 4:19).

 “…be not conformed to this world: but be ye transformed by the renewing of your mind…” (Rom.12:1-2) [Emphasis mine].

-Prior to salvation we were conformed to this “present evil world” it is necessary to allow God to renew our minds.
-This is accomplished by INTERNALIZING HIS WORD, so as to let it dominate our thought life, CONFORMING to His way of thinking so that we can live in accordance with His heart and mind.
+Before salvation, we were conformed to this “present evil world” it is now necessary to allow God to renew our minds.
+The change is accomplished by INTERNALIZING HIS WORD to let it dominate our thought life, CONFORMING us to His way of thinking so that we can live in harmony with His heart and mind.

 Remember, the mind is the battlefield!

 “For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD.
 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.”
 (Isa.55:8-9).

 “I have spread out my hands all the day unto a rebellious people, which walketh in a way that was not good, after their OWN THOUGHTS.”
 (Isa.65:2).
 [All emphasis mine].

 “Hear, O earth: behold, I will bring evil upon this people, even the fruit of THEIR THOUGHTS, because they have NOT HEARKENED UNTO MY WORDS, nor to my law, but rejected it.”
 (Jer.6:19).
 So also see, (Jer.7:23-24).

 “I thought on my ways, and turned my feet unto thy testimonies.”
 (Ps.119:59).